Privacy notice

 Data Protection Officer

-The Council’s Data Protection Officer can be contacted by email at InformationGovernance@hounslow.gov.uk or at:
+The Council’s Data Protection Officer can be contacted by email at InformationGovernance@hounslow.gov.uk or by post at:

 Information Governance Team